-Speakers are native English-speakers age 18-75 who grew up in the Pacific Northwest (Washington, Oregon, Idaho).
-Of the 24 dyads recorded so far, 5 are male-male, 8 female-female, and 11 mixed-gender, yielding a total of 21 males and 27 females (48 total speakers).
-About half of these are under age 30 (11 males, 14 females), a quarter are late 30s through 40s (6 males, 5 females), and a quarter are over 60 (4 males, 8 females).
-Recording will continue toward the goal of at least 30 dyads, divided evenly by gender condition and age group.
+Speakers are native English-speakers age 18-75 who grew up in the Pacific Northwest Washington, Oregon, Idaho).
+Of the 26 dyads recorded so far, 5 are male-male, 9 female-female, and 12 mixed-gender, for a total of 22 males and 30 females.
+About half of these are under age 30 (11 males, 14 females), a quarter are 30s through 40s (7 males, 6 females), and a quarter are over 60 (4 males, 10 females).
+Recording will continue toward the goal of at least 30 dyads divided evenly by gender condition and age group.
 Total recording time for all five tasks combined normally ranges from 40 to 80 mins per dyad.
 With an average of about 60 mins per dyad, the corpus is expected to yield at least 30 hours of dyadic interaction.
 Currently, all dyads are strangers matched roughly by age, but future recordings may include pairs of friends or combinations of age groups.